rodriguezjulianf/Countries-Single-Page-Application/README.md

 ### __Frontend:__

-Se desarrolló una aplicación con React/Redux que contiene las siguientes pantallas/rutas.
+Developed with React/Redux, including these routes:

-- __Pagina inicial__: landing con un botón para ir al home  el título de la app.
+- __Landing page__: landing with home button and page title.
-- __Ruta principal__: display de países, botones para filtro, paginación y navegación, barra de búsqueda.
+- __Home page__: countries display, buttons for filtering, sorting and navigating, search bar.
-- __Ruta de detalle de país__: muestra información más específica del país y las actividades asociadas a él.
+- __Country detail page__: displays specific country information and associated activities.
-- __Ruta de creación de actividad turística__: formulario para agregar actividades a países.
+- __Activity creation page__: form where you can create touristic activities.

-### __Base de datos:__
+### __Database:__

-Se utilizó PostgreSQL con Sequelize y se modelaron las entidades en una hoja de papel.
+PostgreSQL was used for tables and Sequelize for model creation.

 ### __Backend server:__

-Se desarrolló un servidor en Node/Express con las siguientes rutas:
+Server developed with Node/Express including the following routes:

-- __GET /countries__: para el display de todos los países.
+- __GET /countries__: for displaying all the countries.
-- __GET /countries/{idPais}__: para la página de detalle de cada país.
+- __GET /countries/{idPais}__: for fetching a single country data.
-- __GET /countries?name="..."__: para la barra de búsqueda.
+- __GET /countries?name="..."__: for the search bar.
-- __POST /activity__: para guardar la actividad del formulario.
+- __POST /activity__: for saving the form data.

-### __Formato de estilos:__
+### __Styling:__

-CSS Modules
+CSS Modules were used.

 ### __Testing:__

-- Se testeó una ruta del backend y un modelo de la base de datos.
+- One backend route tested and one sequelize model tested.